TourneurMaxime/hammerspoon_cfg/README.md

 - Persistent layout management
 - Minimal manual intervention

+By default, the script targets only two screens to manage a specific list of applications, while the others are sent to the third screen.
 Feel free to adapt the app lists and screen behavior to match your preferences.